MathsAnalysis/FreeForAll/README.md

 # FreeForAll

-This is a FreeForAll plugin, created with the 1.8.8 version base. \n
+This is a FreeForAll plugin, created with the 1.8.8 version base.

 Database: MongoDB